jw6096/SoloGame/README.md

 [Copyright](C) Plueschkatze

 All other sprites were provided as the standard library within RPG Maker MV.
 None of the artwork is mine.
+The image folder is not present due to copyright reasons.